Massive Transfusion and Transfusion Reactions

 • Similar to ARDS (Oxygen, mechanical ventilation, tidal volume 6-8 cc/kg)

-• Diuretics not indicated (since the cause is microvascular leak and not fluid overload)
+• Diuretics are not indicated (since the cause is microvascular leak and not fluid overload)

 TACO vs TRALI